BrianP8701/swarmstar/journal.md

 # A revelation???????

-ohhhh baby.
+ohhhh yeah.
 The swarm primarily comminicates 5 things as of now:
     - Directives
     - Context
     - Questions